hoytpr/Lacto_genome/scripts.md

 ```

 <a name="scr09"></a>
-Script 9: Extracts only the read name (actually the "qseqid") to a file
+Script 9: Extracts only the plasmids read names (actually the "qseqid") to a file
 ```
 awk '{print $1}' R1aaabacadlactoplas.out | uniq > R1aaabacadNames
 awk '{print $1}' R2aaabacadlactoplas.out | uniq > R2aaabacadNames